R0CK3T-DEV/R0CK3T-DEV/README.md

 ## Projects

-I currently don't have any public projects on GitHub, but I'm working on a few.
+I currently don't have any highlight-worthy public projects on GitHub, but I'm working on a few as of writing this.

 ## Published projects